learn-co-curriculum/dsc-ridge-and-lasso-regression-lab/README.md

     # Create X_cat which contains only the categorical variables

-    #Fill nans with a value indicating that that it is missing
+    # Fill nans with a value indicating that that it is missing

     # OneHotEncode Categorical variables

-    # combine categorical and continuous features into the final dataframe
+    # Combine categorical and continuous features into the final dataframe

     return X_train_all, X_test_all, y_train, y_test
 ```